KasparEtter/ef1p/pages/email/email.md

 which affect the evaluation of SPF records outside the matching behavior of [mechanisms](#spf-mechanisms):
 - [`redirect`](https://datatracker.ietf.org/doc/html/rfc7208#section-6.1)
-  tells the SPF verifier to continue the evaluation with the SPF record of a different domain if none of the mechanisms in the current SPF record matched the sender's IP address.
+  tells the SPF verifier to continue the evaluation with the SPF record of a different domain if no mechanism in the current SPF record matched the sender's IP address.
   The target domain is provided after an equals sign, such as `redirect=_spf.example.com`.
-  Unlike the `include` mechanism, which matches if the included SPF record results in a `pass`, the `redirect` modifier adopts the result of the redirected SPF record for the original record.
+  Unlike the `include` mechanism, which produces a match if the included SPF record results in a `pass`, the `redirect` modifier adopts the result of the redirected SPF record as the result of the original record.
 - [`exp`](https://datatracker.ietf.org/doc/html/rfc7208#section-6.2)
   allows the domain owner to specify an explanation for a `fail` result.
   If you include `exp=_exp.example.com` in your SPF record,